rebelsky/csc207c/_eboards/eboard06-2.md

   and locations.
 * Identify where the corresponding computer is.
 * Return the card to the jar.
+* Grab a sheet of paper.
 * Navigate to the computer.
 * The first person at the computer logs in (and, if appropriate, forks and clones the repo).
-* The first person at the computer should also grab a whiteboard, marker, and eraser.
 * When both partners arrive, introduce yourselves.
     * Recommended: Discuss working strengths and areas to improve